What being Filipino-American means to me

 I am Filipino-American.
 There are no deep thoughts attached to that sentence.

-I’m not saying that it doesn’t mean anything to me - it’s the essence of who I am.
-Yet, it’s not something I actively think about or attach meaning to because it’s just who I am.
+I’m not saying that it doesn’t mean anything to me - it’s the essence of who I am: my identity.
+Yet, it’s not something I actively think about or attach meaning to.

 Bakit?
 (Why?)

-That in itself is very Filipino.
-There were always family parties, and they were always the same: food, relatives, karaoke, and just overall good vibes.
-A distinct sound that lives in my head is the muffled noice of a party through a quiet bedroom door.
-Me and my cousins would just end up having sleepovers after the parties because the adults would still be having fun past midnight.
+At any given day of the week, there was always a family party consisting of food, relatives, karaoke, and just overall good vibes.
+A distinct sound that lives in my head is the muffled noise of a party through a quiet bedroom door.
+Me and my cousins would end up falling asleep in a bedroom, essentially having sleepovers, because the adults would continue to party throughout the night.

 I embody being Filipino-American daily.
 It has shaped a lot of my experiences and behaviors.